Grants

 • First, candidates must submit a short application.
 This is an outline of the aims and methodology of the proposed research project and must include an estimated budget and timeline.
 All short applications are reviewed by the Research Committee.

-• Those selected will be contacted in April and asked to submit a full application.
+• Those selected will be contacted around end of March/mid-April and asked to submit a full application.
 This is a full project description with details regarding feasibility, research design and methodology.

 All full applications are reviewed by a minimum of two independent expert assessors.
-These assessments are thoroughly discussed at the Awards Jury Meeting by members of the Research Committee.
-The Jury meeting takes place around the end of the Summer.
+These assessments are thoroughly discussed at the Grants Jury Meeting by members of the Research Committee.
+The Jury meeting takes place around end of June.

 We wish to draw your attention to the following conditions of entry in particular: